-Firstly, we’d like to wish everyone the best for their A levels and Higher’s results.
-It’s been a really difficult period for students and the uncertainty around exam results, university places, travel plan and employment have understandably left many feeling in a state of limbo.
+Firstly, we’d like to wish everyone the best for their continued studies this year.
+We know it’s been a really difficult period for students.
+The uncertainty around exam results, university places and employment have understandably left many feeling in a state of limbo.
 However this is also a tie of opportunity, creativity and showing what you can do despite all the disruption.
 In this blog we want to help you decide if you should go university or take a gap year.

-To help you navigate your way over the next few weeks and months, consider the following points when thinking about what you will commit to:
+To help you navigate your way over the next few weeks and months, consider the following points before committing to anything.

-If you planned to go to university but always felt a bit of unease about your choice of university or course, then consider your options once you get your results.
-You may find a different course and university that excites you much more but also consider deferring for a year and applying again if needed.
+b) If always felt a bit of unease about your choice of university or course, then consider your options once you get your results.
+You may find a different course and university that excites you much more.
+Consider deferring for a year and applying again if needed.

-If you do not get the results you required, then you have options through clearing and also to defer a year, maybe ‘re-taking’ exams (we are not sure how that will look just yet) or simply re-applying to university with your known grades.
+c) If you do not get the results you required, then you have options through clearing.
+You could also defer a year or maybe ‘re-take’ exams (we are not sure how that will look just yet).
+Alternatively simply re-applying to university with your known grades.

 3. I want a gap year, what should I do next?